 Reverse 1031 Exchange

-A reverse exchange or forward exchange happens in the exact opposite order from a delayed exchange.
+A reverse exchange or forward exchange, which is not very common, happens in the exact opposite order from a delayed exchange.
 With this type of exchange, the investor buys a replacement property first through an exchange accommodation titleholder and sells his or her original property afterward.

 While theoretically simple, reverse exchanges can be a bit trickier to execute.
 The investor is required to use all cash for the purchase, and many banks do not offer loans for reverse exchanges.
 If the investor does not close on the relinquished property within 180 days of purchasing the replacement property, the exchange will be forfeited and capital gains taxes will be collected.